 - Don't want to spend a lot of time managing their assets.
-They don't relish the idea of reading 10K filings by the fireplace but would rather be doing other things with their friends and family.
+They don't relish the idea of reading 10K filings by the fireplace and would rather be doing other things with their friends and family.

 - Don't feel the need to "do" something.
-They can sit on their behind and take absolutely zero action, even if they think there are better uses for their money, sticking with the plan despite the boredom of twiddling their thumbs their entire life.
+They can sit on their behind and take absolutely zero action, even if they think there are better uses for their money, sticking with the plan despite the boredom of twiddling their thumbs their entire lives.

 Learn About More Investing Strategies